 You may choose to either itemize individual nonbusiness deductions or claim the standard deduction for your filing status, whichever produces the greater tax benefit.

-Itemized Deductions -OR- Standard Deduction In lieu of itemized personal deductions, you may claim the standard deduction.
 Refer to the table on page 4 for the amounts of standard deduction allowed.

 Enter the amount of your standard deduction or itemized deductions on this line.
 Non-resident and part-year resident individuals must prorate their itemized or standard deductions in the ratio of Mississippi income to total income from all sources.